 Requesting a new crossing

-If you think there is a strong case for a new pedestrian crossing in your area, you can make a request on our requesting traffic management and road safety improvements webpage.
+If you think there is a strong case for a new pedestrian crossing in your area, you can make a request on our request a highway improvement page.

 Any request will need parish council or local councillor support to be progressed.